-We hurried along the trail, eager to see the postcard-worthy view, and eventually the cover of the thick, dry brush gave way to an open expanse of sunny blue skies, lush foliage and an unobstructed view of Hill Inlet.
+We hurried along the trail eager to see the postcard-worthy view, and eventually the cover of the thick, dry brush gave way to an open expanse of sunny blue skies, lush foliage and an unobstructed view of Hill Inlet.
 It was one of those special sights you simply could not tear your eyes away from.
-The different hues seamlessly blending with the ivory sand could not have been painted more perfectly, and the shallow water meant we could see the life below the surface, even from so high above.
-It is truly one of the most beautiful and special places I had ever had the pleasure of seeing, and could have stood there silently all day just taking it in.
+The different hues seamlessly blending with the ivory sand could not have been painted more perfectly, and the shallow water meant we could see the life below the surface, even from high above.
+It’s truly one of the most beautiful places on this planet, and I could have stood there silently all day enjoying the mesmerizing scene.

-I kicked off my sandals and sunk my toes into the velvety-soft silica sand, which incredibly does not retain heat so it’s comfortable to walk on despite the soaring Queensland temperatures.
-I slowly crossed the expansive beach where there was barely a soul in sight, feeling a cool breeze blow through my hair, and committed the spectacular sight of the swirling inlet to memory, wishing I could stay there forever.
+I kicked off my sandals and sunk my toes into the velvety-soft silica sand, which incredibly does not retain heat so it’s still comfortable to walk on despite the soaring Queensland temperatures.
+Slowly crossing the expansive beach where there was barely a soul in sight, I felt a cool breeze blow through my hair and committed the spectacular sight of the swirling inlet to memory, wishing I could stay there forever.

-We would be returning to the island later that day, but first we had another of business—exploring the Whitsundays’ underwater world.
-We’d taken a quick boat ride to a different reef and were now floating in a quiet inlet surrounded by steep cliffsides dotted with vegetation.
+We’d be returning to the island later that day, but first we had another of business—exploring the underwater world of the Whitsundays.
+A quick boat ride brought us to a different reef and were now floating in a quiet inlet surrounded by steep cliff sides dotted with vegetation.
 As it was stinger season, we zipped on our thin wetsuits designed to give us that extra layer of protection in case we inadvertently swam into one of the resident jellyfish.
 After adjusting our masks and slipping on some flippers, we hopped off the boat into the cool water below.

 We were positioned right over a reef and spent the next half hour swimming between the coral, treading water when we needed to pause and take a closer look at one of the colourful fish that happened by.
 Unfortunately my sister and I became so distracted by also keeping an eye out for the stingers that would pop up in front of us with no warning, that we decided not to test our luck any further and rejoin my mother back on the boat deck.
 We stripped off our snorkeling gear, gratefully accepted a couple of ice-cold beers, then hung our feet over the side of the boat as we soaked up the sun and enjoyed the scenery.

-Once the rest of our group made it back on board, it was time for the pièce de résistance: Whitehaven Beach.
+Once the rest of our group made it back on board, it was time for the moment we’d all been waiting for: Whitehaven Beach.
 Consistently ranked one of the best beaches in the entire world, the seven-kilometre stretch of shoreline is made up of 98 per cent silica sand, renowned for its exfoliating properties.

 The next couple of hours were spent enjoying the blissful peace and quiet, on a stretch of dazzling white sand away from the camera-toting crowds.
 Given Whitehaven’s enormous size it wasn’t hard to find our own piece of paradise, and we alternated between wading into the shallow, warm water and relaxing on the beach soaking up the sun.
 At one point a helicopter touched down near us, so we wandered over in hopes of a celebrity sighting.
 No luck.
 On this day we didn’t have enough time to explore all of Whitehaven Beach, but it’s always an option for those who charter their own boats or helicopter.
 It may hurt the wallet, but the experience would be well worth it.

 When it was time to head back, we grudgingly gathered up our beach gear and meandered toward the boat, trying to soak in every last second on Whitehaven Beach.
 Perhaps trying the ease the blow of having to leave, our boisterous crew decided to race with another boat back to shore, purposely speeding toward the waves created by each other’s crafts and launching over them.
-By design, Ocean Rafting’s vessels are much faster than most Whitsunday carriers, which not only makes them more fun but also allows groups to experience more of the islands in less time.
+By design, Ocean Rafting’s vessels are much faster than those found on other Whitsundays boat tours, which not only makes them more fun but also allows groups to experience more of the islands in less time.
 As we peeled by the islands letting out enthusiastic cheers, the guys gathered up the cake leftover from tea time and proceeded to hurl them at the other boat.
 Who doesn’t like a good, old fashioned food fight?

 As Airlie Beach came back into focus, our skipper did one last circle over the waves making for some last-minute excitement, then pulled into the harbour.
 It was safe to say that none of us wanted to get off.

-Cost: An adult ticket for the Ocean Rafting tour costs about $134, while children cost $87.
-Lunch, on-board drinks and wet suit rentals are extra.
+Cost: The price of an adult ticket for an Ocean Rafting Whitsundays tour starts at $159, and lunch, on-board drinks and wet suit rentals are extra.
 If time and budget permits, book the package that adds a spectacular scenic flight over Whitehaven Beach and up to the Great Barrier Reef—you won’t be disappointed.
+Click here to book

 Top tips: Bring lots of sunscreen.
-It can get extremely hot in the Whitsundays, especially on Whitehaven Beach where there isn’t much shelter.
+It can get extremely hot in the Whitsundays, especially on Whitehaven Beach tours where there isn’t much shelter.
 Water is a must (and can also be purchased on board) as well as a towel and hat.
-There is secure storage on the boat so there’s no need to worry about your items getting wet, but be careful with electronics such as cameras and cell phones nonetheless.
+There’s secure storage on the boat so there’s no need to worry about your items getting wet, but be careful with electronics nonetheless.